pimvh/postfix/README.md

 ## Required variables

 Review the variables as shown in defaults.
+A description of what the variables entail is given in the argument spec, in meta/main.yaml.

+You probably want to pass certbot related variables as well, which can be found [here](https://github.com/pimvh/certbot).

 # Example playbook

 ```
 hosts:
   - foo

 roles:
   - pimvh.postfix

 ```

-Note that this role is dependant on pimvh.certbot, for its TLS certificate.
+Note that this role is dependant on pimvh.certbot, for getting a TLS certificate.

-You probably want to pass certbot related variables as well, which can be found [here](https://github.com/pimvh/certbot).

 # TLDR - What will happen if I run this